ArmaOverthrow/Overthrow.Arma4/.github/ISSUE_TEMPLATE/01_bug_report.md

 ## Expected behavior
 A clear and concise description of what you expected to happen.

+## Where did the issue occur?
+Singleplayer / local hosted multiplayer / dedicated server.

 ## Additional context
-Add any other context about the problem here.
+Add any other context about the problem here, e.g are you using additional mods.

-## Screenshots
-If applicable, add screenshots to help explain your problem.

 ## Attach logs from the session the problem occurred in
 Attach logs from the session in which the problem occurred.

 Where to find logs:
 - Windows - `Documents\my games\ArmaReforger\logs`

+## Screenshots
+If applicable, add screenshots to help explain your problem.